 When it comes to the Canadian real estate market, there are as many options as there are reasons for wanting to own property there.

-Interestingly, foreign non-resident mortgages in Canada are actually accessible to most people…
+Interestingly, foreign non-resident mortgages in Canada are accessible to most people…

 - Non-Resident Canadians